UTSHO2628/Gold/README.md

 - 🔴 **When to SELL** — when the market signals a downward movement
 - 🟡 **When to HOLD** — when signals are mixed or confidence is low

-All prices are displayed in **BDT (Bangladeshi Taka)** per gram and per tola, making it directly usable for local trading decisions..................
+All prices are displayed in **BDT (Bangladeshi Taka)** per gram and per tola, making it directly usable for local trading decisions...................

 ---